Error: Field cannot be left blank.

 After your contractor has installed the battery, they must submit an interconnection application with PG&E's Electric Generation Interconnection department.

-Before submitting your application, be sure you have the purchasing agreement/contract that includes the date of installation, the contractor’s license number and the make/model of the battery.
+Before submitting your application, be sure you have the purchasing agreement/contract that includes the date of installation, the contractor's license number and the make/model of the battery.
+A copy will need to be attached to your application.

 Note: The invoice is not the purchasing agreement/contract.
 The purchasing agreement reflects the warranty information along with the detailed breakdown cost of the labor, permanent battery storage system, and any other associated costs.